 No fees for residents of Barrhill and adjacent villages.

-Services are held on the third Sunday of every month in Barrhill School Hall at 3pm.
+Services are held on the third Sunday of every month in the Memorial Hall.

 All are welcome.

-Dates and details for Small Grants applications for August, October & November 2017 is now available.
+Dates and details for Small Grants applications now available.

 DOG FOULING AND USE OF POOP BAGS

 The Community Council would like to remind dog owners that "poop" bags are available free of charge from the village shop.

 Please be considerate to other members of the community and clean up after your dogs misdeeds.

 The use of "poop" bags has been successful in helping to keep the village clean but some people are still being inconsiderate in having very kindly bagged their dogs poop they have then just hung the bag in a nearby bush or tree.
 Being a generous soul I would like to think that they were put there with the intention of collecting them on the return journey of their walk rather than a deliberate act.
 Please dispose of "poop" bags in a hygienic and environmentaly friendly way.

 The link below is to Ayrshire Roads Alliance.
 On the site you can enter reports on road defects - that should keep you going until next months newsletter!